mirage/mirage-www/tmpl/blog/mirage-3.0-errors.md

 end
 ```

-To combining multiple reads, while propagating read errors to the
+To combine multiple `read`s, while propagating read errors to the
 caller, one can do:

 ```ocaml